Matthew Brand To Premiere FUSION FANTASY At Carnegie Hall's Price Gala With Manhattan Orchestra

+This milestone event will feature Brand as soloist with the Manhattan Orchestra, conducted by David Wroe.

-Matthew Brand, an exceptionally talented sixteen year old pianist and composer, will celebrate the world premiere of his piano concerto Fusion Fantasy at the prestigious Price Gala on April 30 at 7:00 PM in Weill Recital Hall at Carnegie Hall.
+Matthew Brand, a sixteen year old pianist and composer, will celebrate the world premiere of his piano concerto Fusion Fantasy at the prestigious Price Gala on April 30 at 7:00 PM in Weill Recital Hall at Carnegie Hall.
 This milestone event will feature Brand as soloist with the Manhattan Orchestra, conducted by David Wroe.

 Matthew began his piano studies at the age of four with acclaimed pianist and educator Donna Weng Friedman and has continued to develop his artistry under her mentorship.
 He currently studies at Mannes Prep and is a composition student of Dr. Steven Sacco.
 These formative influences have helped shape Matthew's distinctive musical voice, marked by both technical brilliance and creative flair.